 The water pump, figure 5-3, is equipped with a factory-calibrated pressure control switch which is preset to turn the pump on when the system pressure falls below 20 psi; and turn the pump off when the pressure reaches 35 psi.
 If the pump has been out of service for a period of time, it is advisable to open a faucet before turning the pump on.
-This will allow for easier starting by reducing the pump starting load.
 When water flows steadily from the opened faucet, close faucet and observe that pump shuts off when system becomes pressurized. (it may also be necessary to bleed the air from the other faucets as well.)
-When the potable water supply tank(s) level is low, or empty, shut the pump off to prevent possible damage to the pump motor.
+When the potable water supply tank(s) level is low. or empty, shut the pump off to prevent possible damage to the pump motor.
 In addition to integral motor overload protection, the pump mechanism is also protected from jamming by the presence of an inline filter (pump guard) between the pump and the supply tank.